Stage 1 – Research and course concept proposal

 Check for duplication

 When you have established a need for a new course, you must check for duplication.
-Courses cannot get accreditation if they have the same outcomes as existing courses.
+Courses cannot get accredited they have the same outcomes as existing courses.

-You need to check that the course will not duplicate the title or outcomes of:
+You need to check that the course will not duplicate by title or coverage, the outcomes of an endorsed training package qualification, skill set or accredited course.

-You can use existing units of competency in your course.
-You can’t create new units of competency with the same title or outcomes as an existing one.
+You can use existing training package and Crown copyright units of competency in your course.
+You can’t develop new units that have the same title or outcomes as existing ones.

 To check the title and outcomes of: